 Fix 7: For Dual-GPU Macs: Update Graphics Switching

 Some MacBooks have two GPUs.
 These systems are designed for higher graphics performance, but the additional GPU uses a lot of extra power.
-So, in order to preserve battery life, there is an option called “Graphics Switching.”
+So, to preserve battery life, there is an option called “Graphics Switching.”

 This allows the user to choose whether to preserve battery life or maximize the graphics usage.
 If this setting is turned on and your screen is flickering, it is possible that turning off the setting will allow the computer to use more power in the GPU, which will improve the performance of the graphics in the computer.